 Instructions

-- Cook sausage in skillet over medium high heat until browned and crisp.
+- Cook sausage in skillet over medium high heat until browned.
 Remove and place on paper towel lined plate.

-- Heat half-and-half and Amerrican/Velveeta cheese in a medium sauce pan over medium heat, stirring occasionally until melted, about 6-8 minutes.
+- Heat half-and-half and American cheese in a medium sauce pan over medium heat, stirring occasionally until melted, about 6-8 minutes.
 Add Monterey Jack and Cheddar cheese, cook, stirring until smooth.
-Mix in chipotle chiles, salt, and chili powder.
-Top with sausage and cojita.
+Mix in chipotle chilies, chili powder and cooked chorizo.
+Top with Cotija.
 Serve warm with tortilla chips.

 Video